-"Goals-Habits of mind and heart: complexity; critical thinking; religious reflection."
-"Objectives-Students will be able to analyze complex and diverse religious phenomena...Students will be able to integrate and compare several different disciplinary approaches to a coherent set of religious phenomena.
-Students will be able to clarify and express beliefs in light of their critical inquiry into the religious dimensions of human existence."
+- 2.1.
+Students will be able to analyze complex and diverse religious phenomena (such as architecture & art, music, ritual, scriptures, theological systems, and other cultural expressions of religious belief). - 2.2.
+Students will be able to integrate and compare several different disciplinary approaches to a coherent set of religious phenomena. - 2.3.
+Students will be able to clarify and express their own beliefs in light of their critical inquiry into the religious dimensions of human existence.